dockwa/EmailPicker/README.md

 ```

 ## Requirements
+Swift 3.0
-This is a Swift project and uses Swift specific features such as associated values on enums, so you cannot use this pod in an Objective-C project.
+This is a Swift project and uses Swift specific features such as associated values on enums, so you cannot use this pod in Objective-C.

 ## Installation